alibaba/GraphScope/docs/analytical_engine/overview_and_architecture.md

 ### GRAPE Engine

 The foundation of the engine layer is GRAPE, which offers core functions for graph analytics, including accessing to vertices/edges of a sub-graph (fragment), visiting property data of vertices/edges, state synchronization between different fragments, and intermediate data management.
-Meanwhile, GRAPE applies many graph-level optimizations, such as indexing, compression, dynamic push/push switch, pipelining, and load balancing, to achieve better performance.
+Meanwhile, GRAPE applies many graph-level optimizations, such as indexing, compression, dynamic push/push switching, pipelining, and load balancing, to achieve better performance.
 Please refer to [this](https://dl.acm.org/doi/10.1145/3282488) for more details about these optimizations.

 ### Programming Model APIs